Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/02-Intro-to-NGS-data-analysis-I.md

 Consider the first base call in our sequence example above, the `C` has a quality score encoded by an `H`, which corresponds to a Q-score of 39 (this information is in the linked table), meaning this is a good quality base call.

-Generally, you can see this would be a good quality read if not for the strech of `#`s indicating a Q-score of 2.
+Generally, you can see this would be a good quality read if not for the stretch of `#`s indicating a Q-score of 2.
 Looking at the FASTQ record, you can see these correspond to a string of `N` calls, which are bases that the sequencer was not able to make a base call for.
 Stretches of Ns' are generally not useful for your analysis.

 **Paired-end reads:**